Children's Readings

 Reader 1:

-The man's face turned very sad for he was rich.
+The man's face turned very sad because he was rich.
 So the man left.
 Jesus looked around and said to his followers, "It's really hard for the rich to enter God's Kingdom!"
 Jesus' followers looked surprised by what he said.
 So, Jesus told them again, "Children, it's really hard to enter God's Kingdom.
 It's easier for a large camel to squeeze through the small eyelet of a needle than for a rich person to get into God's Kingdom."

 Reader 2: